supercollider/supercollider/README_LINUX.md

 For sclang and scide:

-- [Qt][Qt] >= 5.7 with QtWebEngine and QtWebSockets: Cross-platform GUI library, required for the IDE and for sclang's Qt GUI kit.
-It's best to get the latest Qt 5.x version.
+- [Qt][Qt] >= 6.2 with QtWebEngine and QtWebSockets: Cross-platform GUI library, required for the IDE and for sclang's Qt GUI kit.
 - [git][git]: Required for sclang's Quarks system.
 - [ALSA][ALSA]: Linux sound library, required for sclang MIDI support.
 - [libudev][libudev]: Device manager library, required for HID support.